Powers of Edge Ideals with Linear Quotients: Powers of edge ideals of whisker graphs

 Still adhering to our linear quotient ordering ${\mathcal{R}(\mathcal{W}_{r,\ell})^{k}}$ on $I(\mathcal{W}_{r,\ell})^k$, we now establish some additional notation to be used throughout the remainder of the section.
-As in previous sections, we use the notation for ideal quotients introduced in Notation \ref{quotientnotation} and refer to edge and vertex decompositions of the generators of $I(\mathcal{W}_{r,\ell})^k$ as introduced in Notation \ref{decomp} throughout this section.
+As in previous sections, we use the notation for ideal quotients introduced in Notation \ref{quotientnotation}, although in this section we write $Q(M)$ to denote the ideal quotient $Q^{\mathcal{R}(G)^k}(M)$ corresponding to the monomial $M$ in $\mathcal{R}(G)^k$ as this is the only ordering we will use throughout the section.
+We also refer to edge and vertex decompositions of the generators of $I(\mathcal{W}_{r,\ell})^k$ as introduced in Notation \ref{decomp} throughout this section.
 Note however in this section, by Lemma \ref{tree}, not only the vertex decomposition but also the edge decomposition of a generator of $I(\mathcal{W}_{r,\ell})^k$ is unique.
 Thus there is no distinction between an edge and a formal edge.
 Furthermore we introduce the following notation.

 \begin{notat} For any generator $M=a^{\alpha}b_1^{\beta_1}...b_r^{\beta_r}c_1^{\gamma_1}...c_\ell^{\gamma_\ell}$ of $I(\mathcal{W}_{r,\ell})^{k}$, we define integers

 \end{notat}